FAQ for Paper-based IELTS Test

 Why isn’t IELTS fully computerised, like other computer tests?

 It is essential that the IELTS Speaking test section is delivered through a face-to-face testing enviroment with a trained examiner.
 This will help test takers develop English speaking skills in the context which they will be used during real-life interactions, as in the real world.

 Results and results turnaround

 Does computer-delivered IELTS mean I’ll get my results faster?

 Yes.
 Upon the completion of the last IELTS test section, paper-based test takers will be able to receive their results in 13 calendar days.
 In comparison, computer-delivered test takers, will be able to receive their results in 5 to 7 calendar days.

 Which is more expensive?

 IELTS strives to offer the same test experience to all of its test takers regardless of where you take the test.
-Please verify the price for your chosen test session before you complete your registration.
+Please verify the price for your chosen test dates before you complete your registration.